Pennsylvania Taxes for Tax Year 2025 (Filed 2026): Rates, Local Taxes, Examples

 Tip: PA tax returns (PA‑40) are separate from local income tax returns collected by local authorities or contractors.

-Sales & Use Tax: 6 % State Plus Local Surtax in Three Counties
+Sales & Use Tax: 6% State Rate Plus Local Add-On in Allegheny County and Philadelphia

 Pennsylvania charges a 6 % uniform state sales and use tax on most tangible goods and digital products, unless specifically exempted (e.g., unprepared groceries, prescription drugs, qualifying nonprofit purchases).

-Use tax on internet or out-of-state purchases follows the same state + local rate; remember to round tax to 3 decimals before applying the standard rounding rule.
+Use tax on internet or out-of-state purchases follows the same state + local rate; tax is generally calculated per transaction and rounded to the nearest cent.

 Example: